- Pipe Marking Color Code Standards

 Flammable and oxidizing fluids will need to travel through a pipe labeled with black text on a yellow background.
 This includes any fluid that could ignite when exposed to heat sources such as flames, sparks, or other igniters, or if the fluid reacts with oxygen (oxidation) and creates rust.
 A fluid is considered flammable when the flashpoint is at or below 100 degrees Fahrenheit.
 Having a properly labeled pipe is extremely important for both of these instances because of the high risk these contents pose to employees.
 Properly labeling these kinds of pipes will also help to alert emergency response teams and assist in rapid resolution of the problem.

 Orange Background with Black Text

 Toxic and/or corrosive fluids present very serious hazards.
-These types of fluids, however, can also be used for many different tasks.
+These types of fluids, however, can also be used for many different tasks within a facility.
 To help ensure everyone is as safe as possible, applying a label that has an orange background behind black text is very helpful.

 Red Background with White Text

-Pipes used to transport fluids that can quench fires should be labeled with white text over a red background.
+Pipes used to transport fluids for quenching fires should be labeled with white text over a red background.
 There are many examples of this type of fluid.
 A common one is fluid that feeds into a fire suppression system.
-The water (or other fire suppression fluid) pipes that go to the sprinklers should have this type of label.
+Pipes containing water or other fire suppression fluid that go to sprinklers should have this type of label.

 It is important to note that this color scheme is only for fire suppression uses.
 For example, a pipe containing water that goes to a drinking fountain would NOT have this type of label on it.
 This is because firemen and other emergency responders need to be able to quickly identify pipes that supply the fire suppression systems.